madmous/madClones/server/README.md

 ## Areas for Improvements / involvement

-* Refactor userController into multiple controllers : users, organizations, boards
+* Add unit tests for new controllers
 * Replace callbacks with promises

-* Add a loginController
+--

-* Add passport library
+* Added basic authentication for login and token authentication on all remaining routes